 (g) the licensee, or a person whose name is endorsed on the licence as a person with whom the licensee has an agreement referred to in clause 30, is convicted of an offence against this Act;

-(h) in the opinion of the Commission, the exercise of the power is necessary to comply with another written law of the State or a law of the Commonwealth;
+(h) in the opinion of the Minister, the exercise of the power is necessary to comply with another written law of the State or a law of the Commonwealth;

 (i) the licensee has applied under clause 32 for approval of the transfer of the licence or a water entitlement under the licence or of an agreement referred to in clause 30, and the exercise of the power is necessary or desirable to give effect to the transfer or agreement; or

-(j) the licence confers authority for the Commission to do so.
+(j) the licence confers authority for the Minister to do so.

 [Clause 24 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

-25. Commission may suspend or cancel licence
+25. Minister may suspend or cancel licence

-(1) The Commission may, subject to this clause and clause 26, by notice in writing given to the licensee —
+(1) The Minister may, subject to this clause and clause 26, by notice in writing given to the licensee —

 (a) suspend a licence —